MiaadK/pdsnd_github/README.md

 Include the date you created this project and README file.:12/11/2021

 ### Project Title
-Replace the Project Title: pdsnd_github
+Replace the Project Title: bikeshare

 ### Description
 Describe what your project is about and what it does: bikeshare information from three cities